danog/MadelineProto/docs/TD_docs/methods/setProfilePhoto.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Uploads new profile photo for logged in user.
-Photo will not change until change will be synchronized with the server.
-Photo will not be changed if application is killed before it can send request to the server.
 If something changes, updateUser will be sent

 ### Params: